Skip to content

 Vermont Fossil

-When you visit be sure to look for fossils in the floor of the State House lobby.
+Look for fossils embedded in the marble floor of the Vermont State House lobby.

 Freedom and Unity Booklet